Lake Constance Cycle Path Highlights

 The accommodation on this cycling trip consists of small charming, often family-run 3* and 4* hotels.
 Many are renowned for their excellent cuisine and all offer a warm welcome to cyclists, traditional hospitality and an authentic experience.
 The differing distances each day reflect the fact that the accommodations are located in different areas within a certain region/town area each night.
 We work with a number of accommodations along the cycle path, so all distances are an approximation of the recommended routes and all accommodations listed are examples of some of the hotels we work with.

 Single rooms are available subject to a supplementary payment.
 This trip is also available to solo cyclists and is perfect as the route is popular so there are plenty of people to chat with every day.

-The route is well signposted and way marked and your info pack along with maps will be suffice for directions to your each destination.
-There will be the occasional other cyclist around in case you are looking for help.
+The route is well signposted and waymarked and your info pack along with maps will suffice for directions to each destination.
+There will often be other cyclists around just in case if you are looking for help.
 A detailed information pack including route notes, local information and maps will be included in the trip.

 Your cycling trip will begin in Constance, the largest town on Lake Constance and the town which gave the lake its name.
 It is a thriving university town and the unofficial capital of the region.